-Solicitations, Sales, Fundraising, Signs, and Literature Distribution Procedure - 63.10.07
+Solicitations, Sales, Signs, and Literature Distribution Procedure - 63.10.07

 College Policy Number/Title:

-Howard Community College (HCC) does not have an open forum for solicitations, sales, fundraising, signs, and literature distribution.
+Howard Community College (HCC) does not have an open forum for solicitations, sales, signs, and literature distribution.

-Literature Distribution and Solicitation (During Approved External Group Activities)
+Literature Distribution and Solicitation During Approved External Group Activities

 Solicitations will be permitted on college grounds only under certain conditions and subject to time, place, and manner; restrictions are noted below.
-After making a written request to the office of auxiliary services and receiving approval, individuals may be permitted to distribute literature to individuals who desire such information.
+After making a written request to the office of auxiliary services and receiving approval, individuals may be permitted to distribute literature to those who desire such information.
 Groups or individuals may assemble at an outdoor spot designated by the office of auxiliary services to make their information available to students, college employees, and visitors.
-The assigned location shall provide for the free flow of traffic and persons.
+The assigned location should provide for the free flow of traffic and persons.

 Solicitations within campus facilities by businesses as a means to recruit students for employment are allowed provided that the recruitment activity is approved through the office of auxiliary services.

-- Any advertising material designed to promote the sale of commercial products or services.
+- any advertising material designed to promote the sale of commercial products or services;

-- Any advertisement of, or information concerning, any lottery, gift enterprise, or similar scheme offering prizes dependent in whole or in part on chance.
+- any advertisement of, or information concerning, any lottery, gift enterprise, or similar scheme offering prizes dependent in whole or in part on chance;

-- Any unauthorized copyrighted material.
+- any unauthorized copyrighted material;

-- Any obscene or indecent material.
+- any obscene or indecent material;

-- Any material that defames any race, ethnicity, gender, sexual orientation, age, disability, or religious group, or any individual member of such group.
+- any material that defames any race, ethnicity, gender, sexual orientation, age, disability, or religious group, or any individual member of such group;

-- Any slanderous or libelous materials.
+- any slanderous or libelous materials;

-- Any deliberate misinformation that may result in harm to any individuals or group.
+- any deliberate misinformation that may result in harm to any individuals or group;

-- Any advertising materials left on cars, in buildings, or anywhere on campus.
+- any advertising materials left on cars, in buildings, or anywhere on campus.
 This restriction includes, but is not limited to, business, political affiliation, or religious group advertisements.

 Textbooks, Materials, and Endorsements

 Members of academic departments should regularly review the selection of textbooks and other publications to verify their relevance and to remove faculty from the awkward position of recommending their own publications for student purchase.
-While the college vigorously supports the development of educational materials by its own faculty, the college also must support a fair and open process for the purchase of textbooks and other materials.
+While the college vigorously supports the development of educational materials by its faculty, the college must also support a fair and open process for the purchase of textbooks and other materials.